M/G/1 queue: Pollaczek–Khinchine method

 where g(s) is the Laplace transform of the service time probability density function.
 In the case of an M/M/1 queue where service times are exponentially distributed with parameter μ, g(s) = μ/(μ + s).

 This can be solved for individual state probabilities either using by direct computation or using the method of supplementary variables.
 The Pollaczek–Khinchine formula gives the mean queue length and mean waiting time in the system.

-Recently, the Pollaczek–Khinchine formula has been extended to the case of infinite service moments, thanks to the use of Robinson's Non-Standard Analysis.